 This is such a case.

-June 24, 2019, twelve people convicted and sentenced Chase Merritt (Charles Ray Merritt) to death on little more than innuendo.
-That is pretty scary.
-And the actual killers are out here.
-Somewhere.
+June 24, 2019, twelve people convicted and sentenced Chase Merritt (Charles Ray Merritt) to death.
+The question is, was there really evidence to convict?

-Distilled down, this case wasn’t about Quickbooks or ping data or DNA, it revolved most significantly around the working and personal relationship of two men who were business partners and friends.
+Distilled down, this case revolved most significantly around the working and personal relationship of two men who were business partners and friends.
 If the friendship and partnership was going well, motive is non-existent.
 All the activities like QuickBooks-check-writing and gambling are then just coincidence surrounding, but unrelated to the murders.
 And evidence presented by both the prosecution and the defense related a partnership between Joseph and Chase that had been lucrative for them both.
 The two saw their income increase in the three years they’d teamed up together, in ways, it might be argued, they wouldn’t have seen absent that partnership.

 In addition to this, a strong friendship developed.
 These two spoke every single day of the week, sometimes as many as 30 times in a day.
 There is nothing in the phone logs or computer forensics, or testimony presented at trial to indicate that a sudden rift occurred in February of 2010.
 The established facts of the case actually revealed that both in their professional life and friendship, things were better than ever.
 Chase may have had challenges of his own with his family and personal finances, but there is nothing to indicate that these challenges bled significantly into his work with Joseph.